Sesu8642/InfusionTimer/README.md

 Unless otherwise specified, source code in this repository is licensed under the GNU General Public License, Version 3 or later (GPL-3.0-or-later).
 A copy is included in the COPYING file.

-Assets in this repository are licensed under variious other licenses:
+Assets in this repository are licensed under various other licenses:

 - **assets/icon_simple***: Gaiwan Icon © 2021 by [Sesu8642](https://github.com/sesu8642) is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1)
 - **assets/hand-bell-ringing-sound.wav**: CC BY 4.0 (see assets/hand-bell-ringing-sound.txt)